sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 k create serviceaccount nginx-admission -n ingress-nginx

-## We have created the Roles, RoleBindings, ClusterRoles, and ClusterRoleBindings for the ServiceAccount.
-Check it out!!
+We have created the Roles, RoleBindings, ClusterRoles, and ClusterRoleBindings for the ServiceAccount.
+Check it out!!:

 k get roles -n <namespacename>